baudneo/cync-lan/README.md

 :warning: **After freshly redirecting DNS: Devices that are currently talking to Cync cloud will need to be power cycled before they make a DNS request and connect to the local server.** :warning:

 As long as your DNS is correctly re-routed, you should be able to start the server and see devices connecting to it.
-If you do not see any cync devices connecting after power cycling, you may need to check your DNS re-routing.
+If you do not see any Cync devices connecting after power cycling them, you may need to check your DNS re-routing.

 ## Config file
+:warning: **The config file will override any environment variables set.** :warning:

 For the best user experience, query the Cync cloud API to export all your homes and the devices in each home.
 This requires your email, password and the code that will be emailed to you during export.

-If you add or remove devices, you can re-export the config file and restart the server.
+If you add or remove devices, you will need to re-export the config file and restart the server.

 See the example [config file](./cync_mesh_example.yaml)